Fliproom/product-service/README.md

 ## Usage Instructions
 To use the Product-Service Playground, follow the steps below:

-1. Visit the [StackBlitz fork of the project](https://stackblitz.com/fork/product-service) to access the application.
+1. Click below to access the application.

   [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/Fliproom/product-service)